8tentaculos/rasti/docs/api.md

 - Orchestrates data and business logic.
 - Emits events when data changes.

-A Model manages an internal table of data attributes, and triggers "change" events when any of its data is modified.<br />
+A `Model` manages an internal table of data attributes and triggers change events when any of its data is modified.
-Models may handle syncing data with a persistence layer.<br />
+Models may handle syncing data with a persistence layer.
+To design your models, create atomic, reusable objects that contain all the necessary functions for manipulating their specific data.
-Design your models as the atomic reusable objects containing all of the helpful functions for manipulating their particular bit of data.<br /> Models should be able to be passed around throughout your app, and used anywhere that bit of data is needed.<br />
+Models should be easily passed throughout your app and used anywhere the corresponding data is needed.
-Rasti Models stores its attributes in `this.attributes`, which is extended from `this.defaults` and constructor `attrs` parameter.
-For every attribute, a getter is generated, which retrieve the model property from `this.attributes`.
-And a setter, which sets the model property in `this.attributes` and emits `change` and `change:attribute` events.
+Rasti `Models` stores its attributes in `this.attributes`, which is extended from `this.defaults` and the constructor `attrs` parameter.
+For every attribute, a getter is generated to retrieve the model property from `this.attributes`, and a setter is created to set the model property in `this.attributes` and emit `change` and `change:attribute` events.

 | Param | Type | Description |